jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 All this container has to do is put the contents of `/ruby_gems` in a mounted volume and hang on to it.
-Because the gems all live outside of the `web` container, we can remove and re-create the container without having to reinstall all of the gems, and we don't have to rebuild the `web` image if we add or update any gems.
+Because the gems all live outside of the `web` container, you can remove and re-create the container without having to reinstall all of the gems, and you don't have to rebuild the `web` image if you add or update any gems.

 <aside class="notice">
 If you have multiple Rails applications that you're working on, you can just